Sligo’s Bring Banks – Free bottle, jar and aluminium can recycling for domestic households.

 Textiles recycling at Bring Banks

-Some sites also have yellow textile banks for recycling of clothes and other materials.
+Some sites also have green textile banks for recycling of clothes and other materials.
 Textiles should always be clean and dry before they are deposited.

 Plastic Bottle Recycling